cremerfc/helm-cli-kots/README.md

 #### Online Installs

 Since this KOTS application is comprised of only the Helm CLI container, KOTS does not know about the images that will be pulled when the Helm CLI container runs and installs/upgrades the chart.
-Since this example applicaiton installs the Grafana chart, which pulls only public images no further changes would be needed to This is assuming, of course, there aren't any other network policies or anything else in place in the environment that would limit the access to these public images.
+Since this example applicaiton installs the Grafana chart, which pulls only public images no further changes would be needed.
+This is assuming, of course, there aren't any other network policies or anything else in place in the environment that would limit the access to these public images.

 However, more than likely you will have private images.
-In order to use KOTS with Replicated, you will need to set up your private image repo as described [here](https://kots.io/vendor/packaging/private-images/).
-You have the option of either using Replicated's registry to store your images, or as a proxy to your private repo.
+The first step is to set up your private image repo as described [here](https://kots.io/vendor/packaging/private-images/).
+You have the option of either using Replicated's registry to store your images, or as a proxy to your private images.
 This will allow the application to leverage KOTS secrets to pull the images at deploy time, instead of yours.

 Regardless, we'll need to ensure that the correct image tags are being used by the chart.
 In the Grafana Chart, the images are managed in the Values file which we can take advantage of by using a [ConfigMap](https://github.com/cremerfc/helm-cli-kots/blob/main/manifests/helm-values-config-map.yaml) to override these values.
-This is the same ConfigMap that is mounted as the `kots-values.yaml` file that is being passed with the `helm` command.
+This is the same ConfigMap that is mounted as the `kots-values.yaml` file that is being passed with the `helm` [command](https://github.com/cremerfc/helm-cli-kots#executing-the-helm-commands).

-If we were to pull all of the images referenced in Helm Chart and then push them into an ECR repo '(<aws-account-id>.dkr.ecr.<zone>us-east-2.amazonaws.com/demo-apps/)' , we would then handle the `grafana` image in the configMap as shown here
+If we were to pull all of the images referenced in Helm Chart and then push them into an ECR repo '(<aws-account-id>.dkr.ecr.<zone>us-east-2.amazonaws.com/demo-apps/)', we would then handle the `grafana` image in the configMap as shown here:

 ```yaml
            image: